 For more information on Aurora MySQL parallel query, see AWS Documentation.

-- Click Encryption, and in the Disk encryption window:
+- Click Encryption.
+Then, in the Disk encryption window:

-- Select the Preserve the original encryption settings option if you do not want to encrypt the Aurora DB cluster or want to apply the original encryption scheme of the source Aurora DB cluster.
+- Select the Preserve the original encryption settings option if you do not want to encrypt the restored cluster or want to apply the original encryption scheme of the source cluster.

-- Select the Use the following encryption password option if you want to encrypt the Aurora DB cluster with AWS KMS keys.
+- Select the Use the following encryption password option if you want to encrypt the restored cluster with an AWS KMS key.
 Then, choose the necessary KMS key from the list.

-If you plan to restore an unencrypted provisioned DB cluster to an Aurora Serverless DB cluster, and you select the Preserve the original encryption settings option, note that Veeam Backup & Replication will encrypt the newly created Aurora Serverless DB cluster with the default KMS key in the target AWS Region.
+If you plan to restore an unencrypted provisioned DB cluster to Aurora Serverless and want to preserve the original encryption settings, note that Veeam Backup & Replication will encrypt the newly created Aurora Serverless DB cluster with the default KMS key in the target AWS Region.
 For more information on Aurora Serverless, see AWS Documentation.